HassenFenni/Track2vec-Project/README.md

 # Track2vec-Project

 In this project we developped a word2vec network in order to build a playlist completion tool (song suggestion).
-The dataset we worked on contains 100000 playlists which are composed of an average of 24.1 songs.
+The Deezer dataset we worked on contains 100 000 playlists which are composed of an average of 24.1 songs.

 Steps taken:
 - Data analysis and preparation.